na-na-hi/renget/archive/lcbguide.md

 ## Rerolling
 **1. Do I need to reroll?**
-No. All the content in the game can be beaten with the default Identities.
+No. All story content in the game can be beaten with the default Identities and E.G.Os.
 Reroll if you want to start with specific ones.

 **2. Who do I reroll for?**
 Try to get two Identities on this list.
 It's unlikely but possible to get 3.
 Do not bother rerolling for E.G.Os.